Qualified Business Income Deductions Explained

 What is a Qualified Business?

-Most passthrough businesses such as sole proprietorships, LLCs, partnerships, and S corporations are considered qualifying businesses.
-An exception is Specified Service Trades and Businesses (SSTBs), in which the principal asset is the reputation of an employee; examples include health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, investing and investment management, trading.
-These businesses can still qualify for the QBID but have different income limitations than other businesses.
-Find the details in our posts on How SSTBs Can Impact QBID.
+Most passthrough businesses, such as sole proprietorships, LLCs, partnerships, and S corporations are considered qualifying businesses.
+However, there is an exception for Specified Service Trades and Businesses (SSTBs).
+These are businesses where the principal asset is the reputation of an employee including fields like health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, investing and investment management, trading.
+Architects and engineers are explicitly excluded from SSTB rules, allowing them to claim the full 20% deduction if eligible.

 What is the REIT/PTP Component?